-Wielding her lasso of truth, garbed in satin tights, Wonder Woman fought for everyone’s rights.
-The 1970s saw the start of a live-action Wonder Woman that would develop a loyal following.
+Wielding her lasso of truth and garbed in satin tights, Wonder Woman fought for everyone’s rights.
+The 1970s saw the start of a live-action Wonder Woman that would develop a loyal following that would last decades.
 Behind the success of Wonder Woman stood a heroic cast that fought against all manner of evil.
 So, what did they get up to after laying this important groundwork?

 The live-action TV show starring Lynda Carter built a very powerful legacy.
 It influenced future cartoons and the recent movie with Gal Gadot taking up the mantle and leotard.
-But it also gave young girls and women a strong hero to look up to.
-They too could be capable of wonders.
+But it also gave young girls and women a strong hero to look up to, convincing them that they, too, could be capable of wonders.
 So, let’s see what wonders the cast accomplished after the show.

 Lynda Carter (Diana Prince / Wonder Woman)

 Only someone from Paradise Island itself could pull off the daring feats Wonder Woman confronted often since she made the journey to an America embroiled in conflict abroad.
 All the while, she made it look easy, throwing in a ballerina-esque twirl for emphasis.
 Wonder Woman embodied both bravery and an innocence more people should embrace.
 And, despite Steve Trevor’s words to the contrary, she was also the otherwise unassuming Diana Prince.

 While Wonder Woman balanced multiple identities and duties, Lynda Carter did the same even before joining the show’s cast.
 In her youth, she fully planned on being a star of the dance floor and microphone.
 After earning the title “Most Talented” in college, she had big aspirations to match.
 Her dreams seemed only further validated when she represented Arizona and won the crown for Miss World USA 1972.
 It also won her attention from CBS and ABC.